How to plan your return to the office

 - What safety, seating and operational needs will arise if 50 percent of your workforce is regularly back in the office?
 What about 75 percent and 100 percent?

 1 of 2

-Workplace strategies will require flexibility until we have better understanding of post-pandemic conditions.
-Many companies already embraced mobility or flex-space ahead of the pandemic, and hybrid work has a durable presence as the starting point in returning to the office.
+Offices are becoming purposeful and flexible.
+Many companies already embraced mobility or flex-space ahead of the pandemic, and hybrid work is here to stay.
+Use that as the starting point in returning to the office.
 To get it right in the short-term, align your company needs to the following types of workplace models:

-- Office-centric is the preference of companies that believe their strong culture is built and fueled by in-office collaboration.
+- Office-centric is the preference of companies that believe their strong culture is built and fueled by in-office collaboration

-- Hybrid works for companies focused on innovation that can only happen in person, while also championing and supporting flexible lifestyles and personal choice of workspaces for their people.
+- Hybrid works for companies focused on innovation that can only happen in person, while also championing and supporting flexible lifestyles and personal choice of workspaces for their people

-- Remote-first fits companies focused primarily on cost savings with a culture that allows for flexibility and independent working with occasional in-person work or flex space options.
+- Remote-first fits companies focused primarily on cost savings with a culture that allows for flexibility and independent working with occasional in-person work or flex space options

 Great office environments bring a company’s best to its clients and employees.
 Done correctly, collaborative and purposeful offices add extra value as social and innovation hubs.
 It is essential that your office re-entry plan serves your unique business needs for employees and clients.